kvakvs/beam-wisdoms/docs/source/index.rst

 Latest
 ``````

+*   2019-03-03  Binary match opcodes added to the instruction list
 *   2018-12-30  Try/catch opcodes added to the instruction list
-*   2018-10-21  ELI5 for memory performance on BEAM
-*   2018-01-13  ELI5 Spawning a process (actor), amended ELI5 copying, Pyrlang added to interfacing

 ELI5 Section (Explain Me Like I'm Five)
 ---------------------------------------